nd Research

 • Explore Ultra-Massive MIMO, millimeter wave, and terahertz-wave bands.

-Massive MIMO and mmWave system for Next-Generation Networks
+Massive MIMO and mmWave System for Next-Generation Networks

 Massive MIMO Systems